-The Consumer Technology Association (CTA)™, which produces the world’s largest annual innovation event, is now using www.cta.tech as its primary domain.
+The Consumer Technology Association (CTA)™, which produces the world’s largest annual innovation event, recently chose to get domain name www.cta.tech as its primary address on the Internet.

 Formerly, the Consumer Electronics Association (CEA) ®, the non-profit organization unveiled its new logo and introduced its new name – the Consumer Technology Association (CTA)™ on November 11th at CES Unveiled New York, a half-day event offering a sneak peek at the year’s most innovative products and technologies two months before CES 2016®, which will unite more than 150,000 retail buyers, distributors, manufacturers, market analysts, importers, exporters, and press from 150 countries.